Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ====== Validation
 \
+- *UpdateMetaData*

-- *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.
+  The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.
 The service fee should be limited to a range to prevent extreme flucutation in service fee by the service provider.

   - Validate that Service UTxO with a Service NFT is being spent.

   - Validate that the metadata of the Reference NFT token is updated and sends the token to the spending endpoint

+- *RemoveService*

-- *RemoveService:* The redeemer allows the removal of a service by a merchant from the subscription system.
+  The redeemer allows the removal of a service by a merchant from the subscription system.

   - Validate ServiceNFT and ReferenceNFT is being spent.
 #pagebreak()